 - Drive Time: 3 hours 35 minutes

-The sand caves will be on your right along US-89 with the parking on the left side of the road (keep in mind you will drive through the small city of Kanab).
+The sand caves will be on your right along US-89 but you will park before you reach the caves (keep in mind you will drive through the small city of Kanab).

 How Long Are The Sand Caves Of Moqui Caverns?